rsdbhamre/Lalaland/Readme.md

 ### I own the AE paid addon.
 How do I use it?

-You should not use the AE addons, let alone the 4 free ones, with LL.
+You should not use the AE addons, let alone the 4 free ones, with LLL.
 3tweaks isn't -and probably won't be for a long time- patched for the CC stuff.

 ### How do I remove the black bars on the top and bottom of my screen?